BrzozowskiPawel/SwiftProgramming/README.md

   What I ahve learned and applied in this app:
   - delegate / protocol patern
   - JSON decoding and parsing
-  - Networking / API using to dowload JSON
+  - Networking used to dowload JSON
   - TableView
   - UserDefaults
   - basic animations